 What is light smoking?

-Research indicates light or non-daily smokers often believe there are fewer benefits to cessation compared to daily smokers.
-They don’t have withdrawal symptoms, because they don’t experience nicotine dependency.
-For some, they may go without smoking for weeks and then resume at a social event.
-The very fact that they don’t feel addicted works against them when they think about quitting and can lower their motivation to do so.
+It is common for non-daily smokers to go without smoking cigarettes for weeks but then resume at a social event.
+The very fact that they don’t feel addicted works against them when they think about quitting smoking completely and can lower their motivation to do so.

 What’s the harm?

-The non-addictive, casual nature of light smoking can make it more challenging to help those smokers navigate toward quitting, but the effort is important.
+The non-addictive, casual nature of light cigarette smoking can make it more challenging to help those smokers navigate toward quitting, but the effort is important.
 That’s because research shows a 72% higher mortality for nondaily smokers compared to those who’ve never smoked.

 The bottom line is clear: no safe level of tobacco consumption exists.

-How to help nondaily smokers quit
+How to help light or some-day smokers quit smoking completely

-It’s only a couple cigarettes a month.
-I only smoke when I drink.
-I’m not addicted, so I don’t need addiction counseling or a cessation program.
+“It’s only a few cigarettes a month.”
+“I only smoke when I drink.”
+“I’m not addicted, so I don’t need addiction counseling or a cessation program.”
 Perspectives like these mean that helping nondaily smokers quit involves a different approach than your organization would use for daily smokers who have physiological and psychological addiction.
 Here are some ideas to get started:

 - Cover any tobacco use in incentives or a tobacco use surcharge.
 Nondaily smokers might think these incentives or surcharges don’t apply to them, but these can be effective nudges toward behavior change.
-Evidence indicates that quit-smoking incentives can improve cessation rates and quitting outcomes.
+Evidence indicates that quit-smoking incentives can improve smoking cessation rates and quitting outcomes.

 - Ask your quit-tobacco program provider about nondaily smokers.
 Ask your program provider how they connect with vulnerable subpopulations where nondaily smoking is prevalent.
 Is the imagery they use inclusive of diverse populations?
 Is there social support for these subpopulations?
 Are coaches trained to support individuals with diverse lived experiences?